Explains when a provider of childcare, play or activities for children does not need to or is not required to register with Care Inspectorate Wales.

 Exceptions to registering as a childcare provider with Care Inspectorate Wales

-If a parent or family member is present at an activity and meets all caring responsibilities for their child, then the service is not considered to be child minding or day care and is not eligible to register.
+If a parent or family member is present at an activity and meets all caring responsibilities for their child, then the service is not considered to be child minding or day care and is not required to register.

 Examples